For oven-baked pizzas when you're out in the woods, our cooking expert loves this innovative accessory.

 Some complaints of uneven cooking, where the bottom cooks faster than the top.
 No on or off switch or temperature control, just a cord that plugs in.
 Some buyers have reported that this product stops working after several months.

 Offers 143 square inches of cooking space.
-Features a 15,000 BTU propane burner to achieve temperatures up to 650 degrees in 5 to 10 minutes.
+Features a 15,000-BTU propane burner to achieve temperatures up to 650 degrees in 5 to 10 minutes.
 Includes a 13.5-inch diameter cordierite pizza stone.
-Highly portable.
+Highly portable for baking on the go.

 Some buyers think it doesn't go above 500 degrees consistently.